 Data quality – Identify gaps in stored data or address data quality issues for subsequent CECL reviews and enhance data and processes for other integrated risk assessments (ALM, budgeting, etc.)

 On Nov.
 15, 2019, the Financial Accounting Standards Board (FASB) updated the effective date of the current expected credit losses (CECL) standard for certain small public companies and other private companies.
 The revised effective dates of the standard they updated at that time are as follows.

 SEC filers, excluding smaller reporting companies (SRCs): Fiscal years beginning after Dec.
 15, 2019

 All other entities, including SRCs: Fiscal years beginning after Dec.
 15, 2022 (1)

-For calendar year entities adoption would be required on January 1, 2023.
+For calendar-year entities, adoption would be required on Jan.
+1, 2023.

 The scope is broad and applies to many financial assets.
 The CECL methodology applies to the measurement of credit losses on financial assets measured at amortized cost, including: